 What is Mohs surgery?

-Mohs surgery is a special technique that utilizes both pathology and surgery to remove skin cancer.
+Mohs surgery is a special technique that utilizes both pathology and surgery skin cancer removal in Michigan.
 The goal of Mohs is to free skin of cancer, and achieve the smallest scar doing so.
 Mohs is a very precise method in which tissue is cut, stained, and then examined under a microscope by a pathologist.
 Layers of tissue are removed and examined until there is no presence of skin cancer in the sample.

 By removing only tissue where cancer is present, this technique combines a high cure rate along with the sparing of healthy tissue.
 Mohs preserves the maximum amount of normal tissue.
 All cancer cells can be identified and removed in one outpatient procedure.